Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 **CONS**

   - Worst UX, because won't be native to the plafform.
+  - No standard frameworks.
+Vendor lock-in.

 ##### Application architecture proposed

 Taking into account other requirements, like time to market, quick wins, etc; and also related to initial team, I propose to build an Hybrid/PWA.

-A
+> TBD: Talk about all are static resources (HTML, JS, CSS) that can de deployed as static resources, like an S3 bucket.

 #### Tokenized Money

-A set os REST resources to be consumed by the **Mobile Wallet** application.
+A set os resources to be consumed by the **Mobile Wallet** application.
+It will be exposed as a set of REST services.

 > TBD